Ekkehard-Schulze/indoor-climate-logger/README.md

 7. On Raspberry Pi kernel driven One-Wire and Blinka I2C are supported.

-8. _indoor-climate-logger.py/code.py_ either logs temperature measurements with Python's timer or RTC, or with a DS3231 I2C precision clock.
+8. _indoor-climate-logger.py_ either logs temperature measurements with Python's timer or RTC, or with a DS3231 I2C precision clock.
 On WiFi enabled microcontrollers, NTP is also supported.